ShukantPal/pixi-essentials/packages/pixi-object-pool/README.md

 # Object Pool

 This package implements a custom-tailored object pool for high frequency allocations.
-It dynamically adjusts the outstanding supply to match demand on a per-frame basis.
-This serves the following purposes:
+It resizes itself when demand significantly changes.
+It can be used to:

-* minimizing memory usage while also reducing the number of new allocations per frame.
+* minimize memory usage _and_ the number of new allocations per frame

-* tracking leaks in objects that are supposed to be returned by the end of each animation frame.
+* track memory leaks in short-lived objects

 ## Usage